 October 17th - 19th, 2013

-Learn about Hawaiian cultural practices, participate in workshops and enjoying outstanding entertainment, music, dance and food!
+Learn about Hawaiian cultural practices, participate in workshops and enjoy outstanding entertainment, music, dance and food.
+Check out our video.

 The theme, kumuhonua, means "learning by going back to the source."
 All cultural practitioners convey the original sources of their knowledge, explaining how a particular cultural skill, craft, practice or tradition was taught to them; what was their source.
 Photo of Na Kane o Keoneloa, courtesy of Anne O`Malley